msupply-foundation/msupply_docs/content/docs/dispensary/prescriptions.md

 - Prescription status is now `PICKED`
 - You are now invited to confirm the prescription via the `Confirm Verified` button

-At this stage, you are still able to edit shipment lines, to add items or to delete existing lines.
+At this stage, you are still able to edit invoice lines, to add items or to delete existing lines.

 ### Verify the Prescription